keboola/docker-demo/README.md

 What happens before and after running a Docker container.

   - Download and build specified docker image
-  - Download all files/tables specified in input mapping
+  - Download all tables and files specified in input mapping
   - Create configurationi file
-  - Run image
+  - Run the container
-  - Upload all files in output mapping
+  - Upload all tables and files in output mapping
   - Delete image and all temporary files